elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 ---

-### What are the three important events in the lifecycle of an HTML page?
+### What are the three crucial events in the lifecycle of an HTML page?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The lifecycle of an HTML page has three important events including the DOMContentLoaded, load, and beforeunload/unload.
-DOMContentLoaded occurs when the browser fully loaded HTML, and the DOM tree is built, but external resources like pictures &#8249;img&#8250; and stylesheets may not yet have loaded.
-The load is not only HTML is loaded, but also all the external resources: images, styles etc. The beforeunload/unload state happens when the user is leaving the page.
+  <div><strong>Interview Response:</strong> The lifecycle of an HTML page has three critical events, including the DOMContentLoaded, load, and beforeunload/unload.
+DOMContentLoaded occurs when the browser fully loaded HTML, and the DOM tree gets built, but external resources like pictures &#8249;img&#8250; and stylesheets may not yet have loaded.
+The load is not only HTML is loaded but also all the external resources: images, styles, and others.
+The beforeunload/unload state happens when the user is leaving the page.
     </div>
   </div>
 </details>